-Scott Mueller begins his 12th season as a full-time assistant coach with the Washington University in St. Louis football team and 16th overall with the program.
-Mueller serves as recruiting coordinator and coaches the quarterbacks, and enters his ninth season as the offensive coordinator for the Bears.
+Scott Mueller begins his 13th season as a full-time assistant coach with the Washington University in St. Louis football team and 17th overall with the program.
+Mueller serves as recruiting coordinator and coaches the quarterbacks, and enters his 10th season as the offensive coordinator for the Bears.

 Mueller’s first season as the offensive coordinator in 2010 was a success, helping lead the Bears to a 7-3 overall record and second place in the UAA.
 In 2013, Mueller and the Bears’ offense helped lead the Bears to finish to an 8-3 overall record.
 WashU won the UAA Championship for the second-straight season and made an appearance in the NCAA playoffs for the second time in school history.

 WashU’s offense had a banner year in 2015, averaging 37.2 points and 496.0 yards per game.
 The Bears led the SAA in passing offense (352.9) and scored 30 or more points in seven of 10 contests.
 The 2015 offense broke 18 school records and finished in the top-25 nationally in six different categories: fumbles lost (4th), passing offense (6th), sacks allowed (14th), completion percentage (16th), total offense (17th) and third down conversions (22nd).

 Mueller’s offense was dynamic in 2016 with Tomlin under center.
 The Bears averaged 36.6 points and 482.9 yards per game, and set six WashU single-season records: passing yards (3,895), pass completions (314), touchdown passes (38), total offense (5,312), points scored (403) and touchdowns scored (54).
 WashU posted an 8-3 mark, won both the UAA and SAA titles, and advanced to the NCAA playoffs for the third time in school history.